adaltas/ece-devops-2020-fall/modules/1-devops-introduction/content.md

 ## DevOps

-- **DevOps** is a culture of human communication, technical processes, and tools
+- **DevOps** is a culture of human communication, technical processes and tools
-- **DevOps** is breaking barriers between Developers and Operations by automating the processes, in order that they can build, test, and release software faster and more reliably.
+- **DevOps** is breaking barriers between Developers and Operations by automating processes, in order to build, test, and release software faster and more reliably.

 ## Why DevOps?